jakeokony1024/SandBox/README.md

 * Node.js
 * Material UI

+# Authors #
+You can view the authors of this site [here](https://github.com/jakeokony1024/SandBox/graphs/contributors)

+# Planned Next Steps #

 This application is still a work in progress, and is not at minimum viable product status yet.

 What we have working:

-You can view the authors of this site [here](https://github.com/jakeokony1024/SandBox/graphs/contributors)

 * A static dashboard page that users can search for games on and save them to a list
 * Create an account and store information in a mongoDb, and then get that information and display it on the static page.